m3zh/pipex/README.md

      return (0);
 }
 ````

-To see what is inside envp, type env in your terminal
-You’ll see a line PATH, those are all the possible paths to the command binaries
-You’ll need to split: you can use : as a delimiter
-Your execve function will have to try every possible path to the cmd until it finds the good one.
+Your execve function will have to try every possible path to the cmd until it finds the good one
-To see the path to the command ls, for ex., you can type which ls in your terminal.
-If the command does not exist, execve will do nothing and return -1; else, it will execute the cmd and delete all ongoing processes (so no leaks).
+If the command does not exist, execve will do nothing and return -1;
+else, it will execute the cmd and delete all ongoing processes (so no leaks)

 In pseudo code,
 ````